wonmor/wonmor/README.md

 # Hey, I'm John 👋

 * 🍎 I won Apple Swift Student Challenge in 2023, and was invited to their annual WWDC event!
 Check out my app [Atomizer AR](https://github.com/wonmor/ElectronVisualized) for my winner proj.
-* 🧑‍💻 I mainly code in SwiftUI and Typescript for Web & Mobile Apps – C++ and Python for more specialized tasks like Computer Vision, BCI EEG data clean-up, or Computational Chemistry projects like the [one](https://www.youtube.com/watch?v=F95lSwabPpE) I've worked on recently
+* 🧑‍💻 I mainly code in SwiftUI and Typescript for Web & Mobile Apps – C++, Python, and Docker for backend (server) & more specialized tasks like Computer Vision, BCI EEG data clean-up, or Computational Chemistry projects like the [one](https://www.youtube.com/watch?v=F95lSwabPpE) I've worked on recently

 * 📺 Check out my YouTube Channel [https://youtube.com/@JohnSeong](https://youtube.com/@JohnSeong) for more aviation-related topics and coding tutorials